ggerganov/llama.cpp/README-sycl.md

   Solution: add **--no-mmap** or **--mmap 0**.

-- Run with split-mode: row is slow
+- Split-mode: [row] is not supported

-  It's limited by the missed function: memory copy from device to device.
-We use dirty solution.
-It will be fixed in the future.
+  It's on developing.

 ## Q&A